 SA4 is pleased to provide the following progress update on the 5MBUSA work item, and requests feedback according to the actions listed in section 2 below.

+1.1 Current status

 In relation to the Release 17 normative work item 920010 ("5G Multicast-Broadcast User Service Architecture and related 5GMS Extensions "), SA4 would like to inform you that it has progressed the stage 2 technical specification and is pleased to attach draft TS 26.502 V1.1.0 agreed at the SA4#117-e meeting for your information, review and feedback.

 SA4 would like to draw your attention to the following additions in this revision of the specification: